falcosecurity/evolution/usage-metrics/distribution-logs/README.md

 ## Limitations

 This only generate statistics for driver (probe and kernel module) now.
-Support for packages (deb,rpm,tgz) is not present.
+Support for packages (deb, rpm, tgz) is not present.

 ## Tools Included:

 ### `fetch.sh`

 #### Requirements:

 - The [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 - Access to the `logging-falco-distribution` bucket